Mitigating Overfitting in Graph Neural Networks via Feature and Hyperplane Perturbation: EXPERIMENTS

-\textbf{Performance gain of flipping is sensitive to the Z-value (Eq. \ref{status}) of each dataset.} Since flipping is designed to reduce overfitting caused by the sparsity in initial features, we can easily presume that $z$-value, the non-zero element ratio, is the key factor that determines the performance gains of flipping.
-Indeed, flipping attains more significant performance gains on low $z$-valued datasets than on higher ones.
-For three datasets with higher $z$ (Pubmed, Chameleon, and Squirrel), the advancement of flipping over their vanilla models (e.g., Flip-MLP vs MLP) is relatively small.
-Nonetheless, five flipping variants outperform the original methods achieving relative improvement of 3 \%, 1.9 \%, 2.4 \%, 1.5 \%, and 0.7 \% respectively, indicating the effectiveness of flipping even for non-zero initials.
-On another dataset with low $z$-values, the flipped methods obtain remarkable advancement over their bases achieving 16.5 \%, 24.2 \%, 17.8 \%, 13.7 \%, and 19.0 \% on average.
-Notably, Flip-methods perform best except for Chameleon and Squirrel (with high $z$ and low homophily).
-This may imply that a slight perturbation to the input features can have a greater impact than aggregation scheme modifications under semi-supervised settings.
+We first show that the performance gain is sensitive to $z$ as shown in Table \ref{perf_1}.
+Since shifting is designed to mitigate overfitting caused by sparse initial features, it is reasonable to assume that the value $z$ is a key factor determining the performance gain.
+Indeed, shifting achieves greater performance gains on datasets with low $z$ values (i.e. sparse initial features) compared to those with high $z$ values (dense initial features).
+For three datasets with large $z$ (Pubmed, Chameleon, and Squirrel), the improvement of shifting over their vanilla models (e.g., Shift-MLP vs. MLP) is relatively modest.
+Nonetheless, four shifting variants outperform the original methods, achieving relative improvements of 4.8\%, 1.9\%, 2.6\%, and 0.9\%, respectively, indicating that shifting can is effective for the datasets with dense initial features.
+On another set of graphs with low $z$ (six datasets), the shifted methods substantially improve their base models, with the greater average gains of 18.5\%, 24.2\%, 18.4\%, and 15.5\%.
+Notably, Shift-based algorithms show the best performance, except for Chameleon and Squirrel (which have high $z$ and low homophily), implying that input feature perturbation can have a greater impact than aggregation schemes.

-\textbf{The performance is also relevant to the homophily ratio.} As stated in Eq. \ref{homophily}, message-passing GNNs utilize the homophily property commonly observed in graphs \cite{lim2021large,yan2021two}.
-Among the three citation graphs, GNNs outperform Multi-Layer Perceptron (MLP) due to the presence of higher homophily ratios.
-However, in other datasets such as Actor and the three WebKB networks, MLP achieves the highest accuracy among the baselines, indicating that message-passing fails to generalize well in the presence of high heterophily.
-The performance gain of Flip-MLP is higher than Flip-GNNs on homophilic graphs, but GNNs benefit more from flipping on heterophilic graphs.
-While some state-of-the-art methods (GPR-GNN, GloGNN, P-reg, JacobiConv) achieved notable performance, our flipping methods outperform all baselines in seven graph datasets, except for the Chameleon and Squirrel.
+In Table \ref{perf_1}, we can observe that performance of the shifting mechanism is influenced by the homophily ratio.
+Message-passing GNNs leverage the homophily property commonly observed in graphs \cite{lim2021large,yan2021two}.
+Among the three citation graphs (Cora, Citeseer, and Pubmed), GNNs outperform Multi-Layer Perceptrons (MLPs) due to their higher homophily ratios.
+However, in other datasets, such as Actor and the three WebKB networks, MLP achieves the highest accuracy among the baselines, indicating that message-passing fails to generalize effectively in the presence of high heterophily.
+While the performance gain of Shift-MLP is higher than Shift-GNNs on homophilic graphs, GNNs benefit more from shifting on heterophilic graphs.
+Although our shifting methods achieve marginal improvements on Chameleon and Squirrel, even when $z$ is extremely high, the reduction in variance accounts for the observed performance improvement as demonstrated in Theorem \ref{thm_2}.
+Instead, they exhibit substantial performance gains across seven graph datasets compared to state-of-the-art methods (GPR-GNN, AERO-GNN, JacobiConv, PCNet).